Skip to main content

 The NCI-60 Molecular Targets Dataset offers extensive omics and biochemical data for the 60 human tumor cell lines used in the HTS384 screen.
 This resource supports target-based drug development, integrative analyses, and COMPARE-based correlations.

-All datasets are freely available, and researchers may also apply to measure additional molecular targets in the NCI-60 panel using DTP-provided cell materials.
+All datasets are freely available.
+Researchers may also apply to measure additional molecular targets in the NCI-60 panel using DTP-provided cell materials.

 Available data types